-The tcdrain() function waits until all output written to the object referred to by fildes is transmitted.
+The tcdrain() function shall block until all output written to the object referred to by fildes is transmitted.
 The fildes argument is an open file descriptor associated with a terminal.

-Any attempts to use tcdrain() from a process which is a member of a background process group on a fildes associated with its controlling terminal, will cause the process group to be sent a SIGTTOU signal.
-If the calling process is blocking or ignoring SIGTTOU signals, the process is allowed to perform the operation, and no signal is sent.
+Any attempts to use tcdrain() from a process which is a member of a background process group on a fildes associated with its controlling terminal, shall cause the process group to be sent a SIGTTOU signal.
+If the calling process is blocking or ignoring SIGTTOU signals, the process shall be allowed to perform the operation, and no signal is sent.